Understanding Flybarless RC Helicopters:

 Electronics on the other hand...
 They can fail or hiccup due to a poor connection, low voltage, bad solder joint, failed component, loose gyro sensor, etc. Again, not something to dwell on and face it, when was the last time one of your tail gyros failed in mid air?
 That is the question I ask myself when I’m looking for reliability reassurance as I spool up.

-UPDATE: In the past 11 years now of flying with FBL, I have yet to have a FBL related crash.
+UPDATE: In the past 15 years now of flying with FBL, I have yet to have a FBL related crash.
 I have certainly experienced some funny & weird stabilization characteristics, stabilization glitches, poor FBL programming setup/tuning on my part, and a firmware download blunder that almost drove one of my birds tail first into the ground (that was certainly a change of underwear moment); but no all out FBL in flight failures.
 I guess the reliability fear can now be put to rest (knock on wood).

 Lastly (as I just touched on causing my underwear change) there is firmware/software updates.
 If you really hate performing software updates on stuff, flybarless may not be for you (at least with the more advanced higher end systems)...

 It seems updates are as much part of FBL systems these days as is correct setup.
-The nice thing is with the internet at our fingertips, there are generally many tutorials on the updates, what they do, and suggested settings to at least point you in the right direction.
+The nice thing is with the internet at our fingertips, there are generally many written and video tutorials on the updates, what they do, and suggested settings to at least point you in the right direction.

 Should A Beginner Get A Flybarless RC Helicopter?